sanity-io/next-sanity/packages/next-sanity/README.md

 Sanity uses [date-based API versioning][api-versioning].
 You can configure the date in a `YYYY-MM-DD` format, and it will automatically fall back on the latest API version of that time.
 Then, if a breaking change is introduced later, it won't break your application and give you time to test before upgrading.

-## Cache revalidation
+## Caching and revalidation

 This toolkit includes the [`@sanity/client`][sanity-client] which fully supports Next.js `fetch` based features for caching and revalidation.
-It‘s _not necessary_ to use the `React.cache` method like with many other third-party SDKs.
-This gives you tools to ensure great performance while preventing stale content in a way that's native to Next.js.
+This ensures great performance while preventing stale content in a way that's native to Next.js.

 > [!NOTE]
-> Some hosts (like Vercel) will keep the content cache in a dedicated data layer and not part of the static app bundle, which means that it might not be revalidated by re-deploying the app.
+> Some hosts (like Vercel) will keep the content cache in a dedicated data layer and not part of the static app bundle, which means re-deploying the app will not purge the cache.
 We recommend reading up on [caching behavior in the Next.js docs][next-cache].

 ### `sanityFetch()` helper function

 It can be beneficial to set revalidation defaults for all queries.
 In all of the following examples, a `sanityFetch()` helper function is used for this purpose.

-While this function is written to support _both_ Next.js caching options `revalidate` and `tags`, your application should only rely on one.
+While this function is written to accept _both_ Next.js caching options `revalidate` and `tags`, your application should only rely on one.
+For this reason, if `tags` are supplied, the `revalidate` setting will be set to `false` (cache indefinitely) and you will need to bust the cache for these pages using [`revalidateTag()`](#tag-based-revalidation).

+In short:

 - Time-based `revalidate` is good enough for most applications.
+  - Any page can be automatically purged from the cache using [`revalidatePath()`](#path-based-revalidation).
 - Content-based `tags` will give you more fine-grained control for complex applications.
+  - Pages cached by tags must be purged using [`revalidateTag()`](#tag-based-revalidation).

 ```ts
 // ./src/sanity/lib/client.ts